SAP/spartacus-docs/_pages/fsa/features/dynamicforms/json-structure.md

 title: Form Definition - JSON Structure
 ---

-In Dynamicforms, the content, behavior and styling of a form is defined by JSON definition.
+In dynamic forms, the content, behavior and styling of a form are defined by JSON definition.
 To create a form, you need to add form controls and define its properties such as control type, name, labels, etc.

 ***